-Torfield Special School caters for children and young people who have a range of Special Educational Needs (SEN), particularly autism and moderate learning difficulties.
-In practice, we cater for a wide range of needs: A large number of our children are autistic and significant number of pupils experience speech, language and communication difficulties and / or social, emotional and mental health difficulties and other complex SEN.
+Torfield School caters for children and young people who have a range of Special Educational Needs (SEN), particularly autism and moderate learning difficulties.
+In practice, we cater for a very wide range of needs: A large number of our children are autistic and significant number of pupils experience speech, language and communication difficulties and / or social, emotional and mental health difficulties and other complex SEN.

-Class sizes are small and have a high staff ratio.
+Class sizes are small and all have a high staff ratio.
 We support children joining our Reception classes by providing a well-structured transition programme.
 As children move through the school we provide appropriate levels of support and challenge to extend learning and develop independence.
-Our youngest children attend the Early Years Centre in Parker Road, which has appropriately adapted indoor and outdoor learning areas, suitable for young children with high levels of need.
+Our youngest children attend the Early Years Centre in Parker Road, which has appropriately adapted indoor and outdoor learning areas, suitable for very young children with high levels of need.

 Learning at Torfield is delivered in carefully planned and differentiated lessons and activities and pupils follow the National Curriculum or the Early Years Foundation Stage curriculum.
 We have excellent facilities to support learning, including a range of indoor learning environments.
 Outdoor areas are also well resourced, including a multi-use games area, an indoor swimming pool and a number of small playgrounds that are very well equipped with play and fitness equipment and which are used for learning and play activities.

 Although children join us with low levels of prior attainment, we expect all pupils to engage and behave well, so that they are able to make the best possible progress in their learning and development.
 Some children require additional support and so assessments are frequent and thorough in order to inform staff, who may then adjust learning programmes to meet the needs of individuals.
-Pupils are encouraged to participate in the large number of curriculum trips and after school clubs that can support independence, learning and also provide social and personal development opportunities.
+Pupils are encouraged to participate in the large number of curriculum trips and after school clubs we offer and these can support independence, learning and also provide social and personal development opportunities.
 This includes opportunities for older children to participate in residential trips.

 By the time our children leave Torfield school, we aim to have prepared them well for whatever their next stage of learning is.
-Often this is a transition to a secondary age SEN school and many of our pupils go on to Saxon Mount School, which is our federated partner school.
+Often this is a transition to a secondary age SEN school and many of our pupils go on to Saxon Mount School, which is our federated partner academy.
 Sometimes children require a different kind of support and may move to a different special school.
 Some of our pupils are also able to make a successful transition into mainstream primary or secondary schools following a period of support from Torfield.
-In each case transition is well planned and supported in order to give children the best possible opportunities in their new school.
+In each case their transition is well planned and supported in order to provide the best possible opportunities in their new school.